Minimalism: Science communication

-To portray global warming to non-scientists, in 2018 British climate scientist Ed Hawkins developed warming stripes graphics that are deliberately devoid of scientific or technical indicia, for ease of understanding by non-scientists.
+To portray global warming to non-scientists, British climate scientist Ed Hawkins developed warming stripes graphics in 2018 that are deliberately devoid of scientific or technical indicia, for ease of understanding by non-scientists.
 Hawkins explained that "our visual system will do the interpretation of the stripes without us even thinking about it".

-Warming stripe graphics resemble color field paintings in stripping out all distractions and using only color to convey meaning.
+Warming stripe graphics resemble color field paintings, stripping out all distractions and using only color to convey meaning.
 Color field pioneer artist Barnett Newman said he was "creating images whose reality is self-evident", an ethos that Hawkins is said to have applied to the problem of climate change and leading one commentator to remark that the graphics are "fit for the Museum of Modern Art or the Getty."